Daafip/eWaterCycle-DA/README.md

 Code to run Data Assimilation with hydrological models on the [eWaterCycle](https://github.com/eWaterCycle/ewatercycle) platform.

 ## Installation
-Install this package alongside your eWaterCycle installation
+Install this package alongside your [eWaterCycle installation](https://github.com/eWaterCycle/ewatercycle/blob/main/README.md#install)

 ```console
 pip install ewatercycle-DA
 ```

-Then HBV becomes available as one of the eWaterCycle models
+Then DA becomes available to be used in eWaterCycle

 ```python
 from ewatercycle_DA import DA